-Sturgill Simpson has announced the coming release of his fifth official studio album, The Ballad of Dood & Juanita, out now on CD and streaming platforms.
+Sturgill Simpson has released his fifth official studio album, The Ballad of Dood & Juanita, out now on CD and streaming platforms.
 A vinyl release is set to follow on December 3rd.

 The Ballad of Dood & Juanita was written and recorded in less than one week on a 100-year-old Ditson guitar and recorded with the same “Hillbilly Avengers” band featured on Cuttin’ Grass, the bluegrass reimagining of Simpson’s recorded catalog released in two volumes in late 2020.
 Of note, the album features a guest appearance by Willie Nelson on “Juanita”.